 “Our so-called independent, autonomous women’s movement is dependent on Western funding.
 They finance what they understand, not necessarily what we really need.
 Right now crisis centers are popular.
 How do we as a Russian women’s movement evaluate that?”
 (Sperling et al. 2001: 1170).

 Indeed, studies on all types of transnational networks note the disproportionate financial resources flowing from the West, generally, and the U.S., specifically.
 Of particular attention are the consequences of these funding dynamics, such as whether allocation is (in)equitable or alters agendas and outcomes (Betsill and Bulkeley 2004; Sperling et al. 2001).
-While certainly important, our goal is to explain why U.S. actors allocate finances internationally in the first place: what compels them to play this role?
+While these questions are certainly important, our goal is to explain why U.S. actors allocate finances internationally in the first place: what compels them to play this role?
 This question receives less attention as the position of U.S. funding is assumed.
 Therefore, we seek to provide a more comprehensive understanding as to when and why U.S. actors shift financial resources internationally.

 (Neo)Liberalism and U.S. Actors’ Financial Positioning

+I would characterized this as a stylized historical account

 (Neo)liberalism provides the relevant economic, political, and cultural institutions that structure the financial positioning of U.S. actors within transnational networks.
 To demonstrate this, we begin by outlining how global capitalism, the privatization of state services, and enduring commitments to civilizing missions uniquely interact within the U.S. to both provide actors with financial resources and the desire to spread them across the transnational plane.
 While others offer more detailed overviews on each individual dimension (see xx; xx; xx), our aim here is to generally introduce these concepts as to contextualize the present case.
 After explaining these broad, structural factors, we then draw on theories from social movement studies to offer a more discrete argument for when and why organizations re-direct financial resources internationally.